Growing parsley indoors allows you to have a ready supply of this culinary herb year-round.

 A member of the carrot family (Umbelliferae), it's no wonder that parsley is packed with vitamins and minerals.
 Think about this before you dismiss this humble garnish: One cup of chopped fresh parsley contains more beta carotene than a carrot, nearly twice the vitamin C as an orange, 20 times as much iron as a serving of liver, and more calcium than a cup of milk.

-Harvesting parsley tip: Cut stems at the base, leaving at least 2 inch stems with a couple leaves for regrowth.
+Harvesting parsley: Cut stems near the base, leaving at least 2-inch stems with a couple leaves for regrowth.
 The stems as well as the leaves can be used for cooking.
 Pick new growth often because the leaves quickly become tough.
+Never cut more than 1/3 of the plant at a time, to allow the plant to regrow.

 Parsley is best used fresh.
 To keep cut parsley fresh, store it in the refrigerator.
 Submerge the stems in a glass of water with the leaves kept dry.